jmeidam/pypi-server-local-k8s/README.md

 ## Local docker registry

 This creates a local docker registry where the Kubernetes pod can pull our Docker image from.
-This can of course be a remote one as well.
+This can of course be a remote one as well (For example `jmeidam/pypiserver`).

 ```bash
 docker run -d -p 5000:5000 --name registry registry:2